0 hidden charges. 0 forex

 How are Salary Arrears Calculated?

 Say, you earn a salary of ₹15,000 and receive a salary hike of ₹2,000, effective from the month of April.
-However, due to some payroll issues, this hiked amount was credited to his account only in August.
+However, due to some payroll issues, this hiked amount is credited to your account only in August.

 Are Salary Arrears Subject to Income Tax Deductions?